assertible/deployments/README.md

 launch a new version**.
 Integrating into your existing CI workflow should be straightforward.
-This document, and the configuration files in this repo, will help you set up your Assertible tests to run after your CI and deployments
+This document, and the configuration files in this repo, will help you set up your Assertible tests to run after new deployments.

 ## Configurations

-Find your continuous integration or continous deployments provider below to see the best steps to take for setting up your Assertible
+Find your continuous integration or deployments provider below to see the recommended steps for setting up your Assertible integration:
-integration:

 - [Heroku](#-heroku) ([website](https://heroku.com))
 - [Travis CI](#-travis-ci) ([website](https://travis-ci.org))